 Funding Policy - Plan members are required to contribute 10% of their annual covered salary and the School is required to contribute 14% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS' Retirement Board.
 The Retirement Board acting with the advice of the actuary, allocates the employer contribution rate among four of the funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund) of the System.
-For the fiscal year ended June 30, 2013, the allocation to pension and death benefits is 13.10%.
+For the fiscal year ended June 30, 2014, the allocation to pension and death benefits is 13.10%.
 The remaining .90% of the 14% employer contribution rate is allocated to the Health Care and Medicare B Funds.
-The School's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2013, 2012, and 2011, were \$9,125, \$13,265, and \$8,589, respectively.
-The entire amount has been contributed for fiscal years 2011, 2012 and 2013.
+The School's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2014, 2013, and 2011, were \$15,309, \$9,125, and \$13,265, respectively.
+The entire amount has been contributed for fiscal years 2012 and 2013.
+For fiscal year 2014, the School has contributed 92% of the required amount.
+The unpaid contribution has been recorded as a liability.